Beltone Hearing Aid Reviews From an Audiologist in 2025

 Accessories and Apps

-Beltone has several accessories and apps to go along with its hearing aids.
+Beltone has several accessories and mobile apps for their hearing aids.
 The Beltone line uses a 2.4 GHz wireless system to connect to accessories.
 That’s a very robust and long-range (about 60 feet in most buildings) way to overcome some additional challenges of distance, reverberation, and background noise.

 Beltone MyPAL Micro and MyPAL Pro

-The MyPAL Micro has a directional microphone and accelerometer that senses if the microphone is dropped and mutes it before the “clunk” of the floor happens.
+The MyPAL Micro, at $325, has a directional microphone and accelerometer that senses if the microphone is dropped and mutes it before the “clunk” of the floor happens.

-The MyPAL Pro is one of the best values in hearing assistive technology.
-In addition to the features mentioned above, it also allows for manual adjustment of the microphone’s sensitivity from omni-directional to ultra-narrow.
+The MyPAL Pro, at $400, offers some of the best value in hearing assistive technology.
+Along with the features mentioned above, it allows for manual adjustment of the microphone’s sensitivity from omnidirectional to ultranarrow.
 The accelerometer automatically switches to omni when placed on a flat surface.

 What makes the device one of my favorite hearing system components is that you can use it as a hub for other technologies.
 On the bottom of the MyPAL Pro, there are two sockets: one for a standard 3.5 mm audio cable (included) and a three-hole Euro jack.
 They allow you to connect other audio devices to the MyPAL Pro and then stream to your hearing aids.